zahramaroufi75/challenge_1/README.md

 FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 35 microcontroller platforms.
 It is distributed under the MIT License.

 ## History
-The FreeRTOS kernel was originally developed by Richard Barry around 2003, and was later developed and maintained by Barry's company, Real Time Engineers Ltd. In 2017 Real Time Engineers Ltd. passed stewardship of the FreeRTOS project to Amazon Web Services.
+The FreeRTOS kernel was originally developed by Richard Barry around 2003, and was later developed and maintained by Barry's company, Real Time Engineers Ltd. In 2017, Real Time Engineers Ltd passed stewardship of the FreeRTOS project to Amazon Web Services.
 Barry continues to work on FreeRTOS as part of an AWS team.

 ## Implementation
 FreeRTOS is designed to be small and simple.
 The kernel itself consists of only three C files.
 To make the code readable, easy to port, and maintainable, it is written mostly in C, but there are a few assembly functions included where needed (mostly in architecture-specific scheduler routines).